-A Callaghan Innovation-developed process recovering carbon dioxide from the burning of forestry waste and feeding it to plants is set to boost global fruit and vegetable supply.
+A Callaghan Innovation-developed process that recovers carbon dioxide from the burning of forestry waste and feeds it to plants is set to boost global fruit and vegetable supply.

 At a glance

 We’ve all known it since primary school: plants do this cool thing called photosynthesis where they turn light, water and carbon dioxide (CO2) into food and oxygen.

 What may be less well understood is that plants grow faster when there’s more CO2.
 In fact, commercial growers pump CO2 into their greenhouses to increase yields, and most operations would be unviable without the gas injection.

 Now a process developed by a Callaghan Innovation scientist is set to provide the world’s greenhouse operators with a readily available, cost-effective and environmentally friendly way of giving their crops both more CO2 and renewable heat.